wayofthepie/blog-src/posts/2017-07-15-Zero-Downtime-Updates.markdown

 ```

 # Launching Our Cluster
-Lets put everything together and launch our cluster!
+Let's put everything together and launch our cluster!
 You should have the following four files:

 ```
 $ ls